unano/moviesApp-server/readme.md

 ## Extra features

 . .
 Briefly explain any non-standard features, functional or non-functional, developed for the app.

+I Use helmet to make Express apps more secure.

 ## Independent learning.